d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 (Oxfords indicate repayment, sneakers indicate default).
-We might be inclined to thereafter grant loans to all applicants wearing Oxfords and to deny all appplicants wearing sneakers.
+We might be inclined to thereafter grant loans to all applicants wearing Oxfords and to deny all applicants wearing sneakers.
 But our ill-conceived leap from pattern recognition to decision-making and our failure to think critically about the environment might have disastrous consequences.